brave/ledger-publisher/README.md

 * `visits` - the total number of visits

-> #### The Concave Scorekeeper
+### The Concave Scorekeeper
-> The concave scorekeeper rewards the publisher of a page according to:
+The concave scorekeeper rewards the publisher of a page according to:

->
-> 1. a fixed bonus for the page hit
+1. a fixed bonus for the page hit
-> 2. how much time the user spends on the page
+2. how much time the user spends on the page

->
-> The reward increases as the user spends more time on the page, but the model uses a
-> concave quadratic (utility) function to provide diminishing returns as the time spent
-> on the page increases.
-If we set the `durationWeight` parameter to zero, the model
-> only takes into account the page hit and ignores the time spent on the page when
-> calculating the reward.
+The reward increases as the user spends more time on the page, but the model uses a concave quadratic (utility) function to provide diminishing returns as the time spent on the page increases.
+If we set the `durationWeight` parameter to zero, the model only takes into account the page hit and ignores the time spent on the page when calculating the reward.

+### Tuning
 Scorekeepers may be "tuned" using options, at present, only the `concave` scorekeeper makes use of these.